 Worse, I noticed some of the fatty liver symptoms coming back.
 The lesson?
 Sugar cravings are like a sleeping dragon.
 Once you wake them up, it’s really hard to put them back to sleep.
 And it only took me two weeks to risk undoing years of progress.

-Even worse is that I still get those huge sugar cravings every now and then and they come at random times.
-The worst thing is when I look at sweet things: a chocolate bar, a cookie or anything that has sugar added will drive me crazy.
+Even worse is that I still get those huge sugar cravings now and then and they come at random times.
+The worst thing is when I look at sweet things.
+The yummy snap of a cold milk chocolate bar or the smell of a warm, gooey cinnamon roll wafting from a bakery will sometimes drive me crazy.

 And since there’s my young son in the house, as well as a wife who isn’t on a “no sugar” diet… I do get to see those more often than not.
-It’s horrible!
+It’s terrible!

-But we have to!
-Because otherwise allowing myself “just a bite” will eventually end up in me allowing another bite, then another and so on.
+But we have to say it!
+Because otherwise, allowing ourselves “just a bite” will eventually end up with another bite, then another, and so on.

 Tips to beat sugar cravings and stay on track